translate/pootle/docs/server/commands.rst

 .. versionchanged:: 2.7

-The opposite of :djadmin:`sync_stores`, this will update the strings in the database to reflect what is on disk, as Pootle will not detect changes in the file system on its own.
+Load translation files currently on the file system into the database, thereby bringing the Pootle database in sync with the files under the :setting:`POOTLE_TRANSLATION_DIRECTORY` directory.
+Pootle will not detect changes in the file system on its own.
+This is the opposite of :djadmin:`sync_stores`.

 .. note:: Disabled projects are skipped.

+.. note:: :djadmin:`update_stores` does not update your files against templates.
+If you wish to update files against templates then make use of :ref:`pot2po <toolkit:pot2po>` followed by :djadmin:`update_stores` to load the changed translations into the database.

 It also discovers new units, files and translation projects that were added on disk: